Flight Log - 2011-09-03 - Rich DeAngelis's Nike-X

 Actual Altitude: 200 Feet

 Good flight and recovery.
 I must remember t' nay use a -4 delay again, had t' erratic winds this day been stronger this might have weathercocked and nose-dived pretty far and maybe augered-in.
 Good flight and a reliable recovery on nylon parachute.
 About 200 feet altitude.
-Altimeter battery chargin' circuit is dead and it was nay onboard.
+Altimeter battery chargin' circuit is dead and it be nay onboard.

 StageMotor(s)